tkeffer/weert-js/README.md

 ```

 Do the example again, but using a bogus measurement name.
-It should
+It returns
-return the same status code, 204.
+a 404 "Not Found" status code.

 ```shell
 $ curl -i --silent -X GET http://localhost:3000/api/v1/measurements/foo